auroraelena1403/Statistical-Methods-Using-Python/README.md

-Some files are writted in Jupyter Notebooks, therefore you need to change a few lines, such as adding the print() function
+Some files are written in Jupyter Notebooks, therefore you need to change a few lines, such as adding the print() function